TheCSharpAcademy/CodeReviews.Console.HabitTracker/Console.HabitTracker.ananttuli/README.md

-# Habito
+# HabitTracker

-## Summary

-> An application that helps users develop a habit by allowing them to
-> easily log and track their behaviour.
+An application that helps users develop a habit by allowing them to easily log and track their behaviour.

 ## Features